notam02/supercollider-plugin-tutorial/tutorial/how-to-make-a-supercollider-plugin-cpp.md

 ---

-This tutorial was written with the support of [Notam - The Norwegian Centre for Technology and Art](notam.no/).
+This tutorial was written with the support of [Notam - The Norwegian Centre for Technology in Arts and Music](notam.no/).